Application and Eligibility Requirements

 Please note: The following are recommended courses which will help strengthen your background and competitiveness: Microeconomics, Physics, Psychology and/or Sociology, and Molecular Biology (upper division).

 The USC School of Pharmacy does not require a background check or drug testing for admission to the PharmD program.
 However, many of the clinical facilities affiliated with USC require background checks and/or drug testing and/or urine tests for student placement at their sites.
 In addition, the California Board of Pharmacy requires all admitted students to be fingerprinted for criminal background checks for licensure.
 Students must hold a license from the Board of Pharmacy to participate in the clinical portions of the PharmD Program.

 Required Pre-pharmacy Course List

 The following prerequisites may be completed as an undergraduate student at any university or two-year community college prior to enrollment in the PharmD program.
-It is recommended that you take the math and science prerequisites at a four-year university or college.
+It is recommended that you take the physiology, microbiology prerequisites at a four-year university or college.
 Biochemistry as an upper division course must be taken at a four-year institution.

 The following requirements are subject to change: